u-man-lab/find_duplicated_images/README.md

 2025-08-14 02:57:13,670 [INFO] __main__: Writing TXT file "results/not_oldest_in_duplicated_file_paths_list.txt"...
 2025-08-14 02:57:13,676 [INFO] __main__: "find_duplicated_images.py" done!
 ```
-(For reference, it took about 3h11m to process 15,956 files grouped in 6,910 groups.)
+For reference, it took about 3h11m to process 15,956 files grouped in 6,910 groups.
+Run on Synology DS218 (Realtek RTD1296, 4-core 1.4 GHz, 2GB DDR4) with 2×4TB WD Red (SMR) in RAID1.

 The resulting CSV will be like: